dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   mkdir joint
   cd !$
-  dials.split_experiments ../refined_combined_experiments_outrej.json ../combined_reflections.pickle
+  dials.split_experiments ../refined_combined_experiments_outrej.json ../combined_reflections.refl

-This fills the directory with 39 individual :file:`experiments_##.json` and :file:`reflections_##.pickle` files.
+This fills the directory with 39 individual :file:`experiments_##.json` and :file:`reflections_##.refl` files.
 To integrate these quickly we want a script to run in parallel, similar to the one used previously::

   #!/bin/env dials.python